scipima/ep_vote_collect_pub/README.md

 ## Known issues

+**AS of end of March 2024, the EP has started to transition to v2 of the API**.
+**Many features used in these scripts - e.g. MEPs' membership of national parties - are currently unavailable.**
+**I'll update the repo once the data structure consolidates.**

 The ultimate resource for Votes and RCV should be the [EP finalised minutes](https://www.europarl.europa.eu/RegistreWeb/search/simpleSearchHome.htm?types=PPVD&sortAndOrder=DATE_DOCU_DESC).
 Here instead we grab all votes on the same day.
 This is prone to *error* and/or *failure*.